Jubo-Xu/FPGA-Implementation-of-STOMP-in-Robotics/README.md

 Additionally a CPU version has also been develloped for Benchmarking purposes, the cpu version can be also simulatated in ROS2 and upload on the devcloud.
 Every information regarding the CPU_version is available  on the [STOMP_CPU_VERSION](https://github.com/Jubo-Xu/FPGA-Implementation-of-STOMP-in-Robotics/tree/STOMP_CPU_VERSION) branch.

 On the long term, our ambition is to setup an opensource platform for the public to develop their own projects for the FPGA implementation in robotics.

+### Functionality of branches
+There are three main branches in our repo right now, each has different funcitonality and purpose with corresponding code, as explained below:
+* master ---> contains the introduction and explanation for FPGA architecture and SYCL code independently
+* sycl-ros-package ---> contains the explanation of connection between ROS2 and SYCL and the code
+* STOMP_CPU_VERSION ---> contains the CPU version code of STOMP tested in our case
+* ros2_STOMP_pkg ---> contains the package of our ROS2 environment setup for our test case
+* test ---> contains the test code for all the FPGA kernels in SYCL and their corresponding static report

 ### Prerequisite
 As always with FPGA there is a lot of tooling involved, be ready to spend hours debuging them (especially to access the devcloud) but don't lose hope because in the end it will work.